 How can she balance it all?

-This is where adaptive learning can help!
+This is where incorporating an adaptive learning process can help!

 What is Adaptive Learning?

 Delivering custom learning experiences that address a learner’s unique needs is known as adaptive learning.
 This may include just-in-time feedback, problem-based learning, resources, and pathways that make learning truly individualized.
 The process of differentiation aligns well with the concept of Adaptive Learning models.

 A learner’s information, behaviors, and benchmarks are aligned to adapt the learning experience accordingly.

 When a learner is completing tasks and/or lessons, the way learners perform is analyzed, as well as the behaviors associated with the learner’s completion.

 It can also be beneficial to determine how the learner felt during the process.
 This can also help educators learn more about the learner’s preferred learning style and what resources and processes best align with their needs.

 Real-time feedback is another component of adaptive learning.
 Students receive help when it is needed.
 This may include hints, explanations of misconceptions, and other scaffolding to assist in successful learning.